MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/studio-quickstart.md

 * An Azure account.
 If you don't have one, you can [create one for free](https://azure.microsoft.com/pricing/purchase-options/azure-account?icid=ai-services).
 * A [Content Safety](https://aka.ms/acs-create) Azure resource.
-* Assign *Cognitive Services User* role to your account.
-Go to the [Azure portal](https://portal.azure.com/), navigate to your Content Safety resource or Azure AI Services resource, and select **Access Control** in the left navigation bar, then select **+ Add role assignment**, choose the *Cognitive Services User* role and select the member of your account that you need to assign this role to, then review and assign.
+* Assign the *Cognitive Services User* role to your account.
+Go to the [Azure portal](https://portal.azure.com), navigate to your Content Safety resource or Azure AI Services resource, and select **Access Control** in the left navigation bar, then select **+ Add role assignment**, choose the *Cognitive Services User* role, and select the member of your account that you need to assign this role to, then review and assign.
 It might take a few minutes for the assignment to take effect.
 * Sign in to [Content Safety Studio](https://contentsafety.cognitive.azure.com) with your Azure subscription and Content Safety resource.

+> [!IMPORTANT]
+> You must assign the *Cognitive Services User* role to your Azure account to use the studio experience.
+Go to the [Azure portal](https://portal.azure.com), navigate to your Content Safety resource or Azure AI Services resource, and select **Access Control** in the left navigation bar, then select **+ Add role assignment**, choose the *Cognitive Services User* role, and select the member of your account that you need to assign this role to, then review and assign.
+It might take few minutes for the assignment to take effect.

 ## Analyze text content